commercialhaskell/stack/doc/azure_ci.md

 ## Infrastructure

-Note that you need atleast one agent to build your code.
+Note that you need at least one agent to build your code.
 You can specify which virtual image you want to choose using this configuration:

 ``` yaml